MacEnhance/MacForge/README.md

 - Open MacPlus
 - MacPlus will ask to be moved to /Applications
 - MacPlus may ask to install or update helper tools
-- In order for plugins to load into system applications you may be required to [disable System Integrity Protection](https://apple.stackexchange.com/questions/208478/how-do-i-disable-system-integrity-protection-sip-aka-rootless-on-os-x-10-11), MacPlus will inform you but cannot automate this process
 - Start installing and using plugins

+## Functionallity Note

+- In order for plugins to load into system applications you may be required to disable [System Integrity Protection](https://apple.stackexchange.com/questions/208478/how-do-i-disable-system-integrity-protection-sip-aka-rootless-on-os-x-10-11), MacPlus will inform you but cannot automate this process
+- In order for plugins to load into some applications you may be required to disable [Apple Mobile File Integrity](https://www.theiphonewiki.com/wiki/AppleMobileFileIntegrity)
+- In order for plugins to load into some applications the plugin must be signed and in the `/Library` directory

 ## Requirements